MithraBijumon/LS---Web-Dev/Week 4/Docker.md

-# Dockerizing a Django App with PostgreSQL
+# Dockerizing a Django App with PostgreSQL (Optional)

 This guide explains step-by-step how to Dockerize a Django app using PostgreSQL as the database, with references to useful video tutorials.